 Home or Away, we are always representing Saddle Brook; let’s show everyone our Falcon Pride!

-Bring a comfy chair, cheer us on and enjoy the game!
+Bring a comfy chair and enjoy the game!

 Contrary to what many think, softball is not "girls baseball"; in fact, its invention had nothing to do with baseball.
 It was an idea born during a football game in 1887, kind of by accident.
 As the story goes, one day several Yale and Harvard grads were gathered together, awaiting the results of a Thanksgiving Day football game between the two rivals.
 When Yale was announced the winner, one of its alumnus tossed a tied-up boxing glove at a Harvard fan, who then batted it back with some kind of stick.
 George Hancock, a nearby reporter for the Chicago Board of Trade exclaimed "play ball!" and the new game, which began indoors, got off the ground.
 A few rules were drawn up, and the sport spread throughout the Midwest, and around the country.